 Second, the Code reinforces controversial aspects of the UN’s transnational lawmaking “small arms process.”
 For example it adds normative pressure for, among other things, ammunition manufacturers to uniquely identify and trace individual rounds of ammunition, in addition to small arms, their components, and related tools and equipment.
 The marking and tracing of ammunition, a consumable and recyclable commodity, as well as components and related tools and equipment have been controversial international small arms control agenda items for years.
 As such, it remains a white-hot issue not only for feasibility-minded businesses and military logisticians, but for privacy-minded civil arms rights groups, and the majority of competitive marksman and those hunters who reload their own ammunition in the United States.

 The scenarios for industry could go a number of ways.
 If the ICoCA initiative pans out as advocates hope, it may precipitate an International Code of Conduct for the Small Arms Trade Association.
 This might presumably be to govern makers and distributors of small arms, accessories, ammunition AND “all parts and components that can be used for their manufacture, repair and assembly.”
-If Swiss-based international legal warriors mobilize again, firms would likely face their own Trojan horse eventually.
+If legal warriors mobilize again, firms could likely face their own Trojan horse eventually.
 Mobilized legal warriors might see such a strategy as a surefire way to achieve multiple objectives with respect to the UN’s Program of Action on Small Arms, International Small Arms Control Standards, and the evolving Arms Trade Treaty.

 Click here for our expanded FAQ on the Code and the global governance mechanism designed to enforce it.